 - Bartels, K.P.R.
 (2013) Public Encounters: The History and Future of Face-to-Face Contact between Public Professionals and Citizens, Public Administration, 91(2), pp. 469–483.

 - Action Research in Policy Analysis: Critical and Relational Approaches to Sustainability Transitions.
-Edited book proposal under review with Routledge.
+Edited book to be published with Routledge in 2018.
 With Dr J.M.
 Wittmayer.

 - A Relational Perspective on Public Administration.
-With Dr N Turnbull (University of Manchester) In preparation for submission.
+With Dr N Turnbull (University of Manchester) Under review.

 - ASB-4415 Management Research